-The oxygen isotope ratio of sea water is intimately linked with fractionationprocesses within the hydrological cycle.
-Schematically, this cycle comprises of evaporation, atmospheric vapour transport, precipitation and subsequent return of freshwater to the ocean (directly via precipitation and via runoff or iceberg melting).
-Long-term storage of freshwater in aquifers and especially ice sheets is important for sea water isotope ratios as well (Figure 1).
+The oxygen isotope ratio of seawater is intimately linked with fractionation processes within the hydrological cycle.
+Schematically, this cycle is comprised of evaporation, atmospheric vapor transport, precipitation, and subsequent return of freshwater to the ocean (directly via precipitation and via runoff or iceberg melting).
+Long-term storage of freshwater in aquifers and especially ice sheets is also important for seawater isotope ratios (Figure 1).
 Formation and melting of seasonal sea ice imposes strong local variability.
-Finally, the spatial distribution of oxygen isotopes in the world ocean depends on processes of advection and mixing of water masses from different source regions with different isotopic signatures.
-The various influences will be discussed in the following, but it should be noted that this forms only a basic introduction, and specialist texts and reviews should be consulted before advanced applications.
-Key texts, and overviews, can be found in Dansgaard (1964), Craig and Gordon (1965), Majoube (1971), Jouzel et al. (1975), Garlick (1974), Stewart (1975), Merlivat and Jouzel (1979), Rozanski et al. (1982; 1993), Gonfiantini (1986), Joussaume and Jouzel (1993), Hoefs (1997), Hoffmann and Heimann (1997), and Rohling and Cooke (1999).
+Finally, the spatial distribution of oxygen isotopes in the world's oceans depends on processes of advection and mixing of water masses from different source regions with different isotopic signatures.
+The various influences are discussed below, but it should be noted that this forms only a basic introduction, and specialist texts and reviews should be consulted before advanced applications.
+Key texts and overviews can be found in Craig and Gordon (1965), Dansgaard (1964), Garlick (1974), Gonfiantini (1986), Hoefs (1997), Hoffmann and Heimann (1997), Joussaume and Jouzel (1993), Jouzel et al. (1975), Majoube (1971), Merlivat